-Researchers analyzed the dietary subsample of the 1992 Finmonica cardiovascular risk factor survey in Finland.
+Researchers analyzed the dietary subsample of the 1992 Finmonica risk factor survey in Finland.
 They studied data from 1,848 men and women age 25-64.
 The study found that caloric intake from drinking alcohol largely substituted that from other foods.
 Importantly, “Alcohol consumers were leaner than abstainers.”
 18

 Many people are interested in the subject of alcohol, calories and weight.
 Therefore, researchers widely study it.
-They use different methods, populations and alcohoolic beverages.
+They use different methods, populations and alcoholic beverages.
 Yet they find the same results.
 Drinking alcohol in moderation does not cause weight gain.
 Quite to the contrary.

 In addition, drinking in moderation is linked to better health than either abstaining or abusing alcohol.
 And this applies to drinking beer, wine or distilled spirits.